roc-streaming/roc-toolkit/docs/sphinx/internals/code_structure.rst

 Overview
 ========

-Roc consists of the following high-level components:
+Roc Toolkit consists of the following high-level components:

 * **Modules**